 Additionally, it is trivial to add identical file system path completion to your own custom commands.
 Suppose you have defined a custom command foo by implementing the do_foo method.
 To enable path completion for the foo command, then add a line of code similar to the following to your class which inherits from cmd2.Cmd:

-''' Make sure you have an "import functools" somewhere at the top complete_foo = functools.partial(path_complete) '''
+'''

+complete_foo = self.path_complete

+'''

 This will effectively define the complete_foo readline completer method in your class and make it utilize the same path completion logic as the built-in commands.